 Myth 1: ACV Melts Fat Overnight

-Many claim ACV can burn fat instantly, but no evidence supports rapid fat loss.
-Weight loss requires a calorie deficit, and ACV is just one tool.
+Many claim ACV can burn fat instantly, but no evidence supports rapid fat loss. traditionally used as part of a balanced wellness routine requires a calorie deficit, and ACV is just one tool.

 Myth 2: More ACV Equals Better Results